jemmy512/book-notes/Cpp/cpp-primer.md

     decltype(variable);  // reference only when variable is a reference
     ```

-# Chapter 3: string, vector and array
+# 3: string, vector and array
 Array:
 1. Dimension of arrays must be a constant expression.
 2. A default-initialized array have undefined values.
 Random value given by compiler. eg: int arr[10];